Graduate Student Annual Conference Paper Prize

 Applications are now open.

-The conference organizers will select one graduate student as the winner of the SCLH Graduate Student Paper Prize.
-This student will present on one of the three conference panels.
-Funding for travel and housing will be provided.
+The conference organizers will select one graduate student as the recipient of the paper prize.
+The winner will present on one of the three conference panels.
+Funding for travel and accommodations will be provided.

 Application Requirements: